Avatar: Frontiers of Pandora: Plot

-Eventually, the RDA's continued encroachment into Na'vi lands begins to provoke the Zeswa clan, and the Sarentu takes it upon themselves to destroy RDA facilities and forge an alliance between the clans, culminating in them forcing the RDA to abandon a critical facility.
-Despite the major victory, Nor begins to voice his resentment against Alma for failing to protect them from Mercer, which causes a rift between him and Teylan before the RDA ambushes their base and captures the Sarentu.
-Alma's lieutenant, Billy Nash, rescues the Sarentu at the cost of his own life.
-The Sarentu links back up with the Resistance, only to find that Alma and many others are afflicted with an illness caused by an RDA chemical weapon and that Teylan has apparently deserted.
-The Sarentu approaches the local Kame'tire clan to provide healing, and in the process discovers the existence of another TAP facility called TAP Con-1.
+Eventually, the RDA's continued encroachment into Na'vi lands begins to provoke the Zeswa clan and Tamtey takes it upon themselves to destroy RDA facilities and forge an alliance between the clans, culminating in them forcing the RDA to abandon a critical facility.
+Despite the major victory, Nor begins to voice his resentment against Alma for failing to protect them from Mercer, which causes a rift between him and Teylan, before the RDA ambushes their base and captures Tamtey.
+Alma's lieutenant Billy Nash rescues Tamtey at the cost of his own life.
+Tamtey links back up with the Resistance only to find that Alma and many others are afflicted with an illness caused by an RDA chemical weapon and that Teylan has apparently deserted.
+Tamtey approaches the local Kame'tire clan to provide healing and in the process discovers the existence of another TAP facility called TAP Con-1.

-Investigating TAP Con-1, the Sarentu learns that a traitor within the Kame'tire tipped off Mercer about the location of the Sarentu clan, resulting in the clan being massacred and Mercer taking the surviving children to raise as soldiers loyal to him.
+Investigating TAP Con-1, Tamtey learns that a traitor within the Kame'tire tipped off Mercer about the location of the Sarentu clan, resulting in the clan being massacred and Mercer taking the surviving children to raise as soldiers loyal to him.
 With the traitor exposed, the Kame'tire leader Anufi agrees to atone for the betrayal by healing the sick Resistance members.
-Nor abandons the Resistance, though not before fatally stabbing Alma in her Avatar body.
-Before her Na'vi form dies and she returns to her original human body, Alma conveys her memories to the Sarentu and Ri'nela, revealing that she helped Mercer carry out the massacre out of a desire to ensure the TAP program's success and that she has regretted her decision ever since.
+Nor abandons the Resistance, although not before fatally stabbing Alma in her Avatar body.
+Before her Na'vi form dies and she returns to her original human body, Alma conveys her memories to Tamtey and Ri'nela, revealing that she had helped Mercer carry out the massacre out of a desire to ensure the TAP program's success and that she has regretted her decision ever since.

-The RDA increases its efforts to extract oil from Pandora, prompting the Sarentu and the Resistance to investigate what the RDA is truly up to.
+The RDA increases its efforts to extract oil from Pandora, prompting Tamtey and the Resistance to investigate what the RDA is truly up to.
 They learn that Mercer intends to detonate explosives beneath the surface of Pandora, opening the entire land up for extraction and depriving the Na'vi clans of the native fauna that sustains them.
-With no other choice, the various Na'vi clans unite together and assault Mercer's base while the Sarentu infiltrates from the caves below.
-Teylan, who initially sided with Mercer, switches sides back to the Resistance.
-Working together, the Sarentu and Teylan sabotage the bomb and trap Mercer, leaving him to die in the explosion.
-In the aftermath, the RDA retreats from the region, and the Sarentu, Ri'nela, and Teylan decide to focus on rebuilding the Sarentu clan.
+With no other choice, the many Na'vi clans unite together and assault Mercer's base while Tamtey infiltrate from the caves below.
+Teylan, who had initially sided with Mercer, switches sides back to the Resistance.
+Working together, Tamtey and Teylan sabotage the bomb and trap Mercer, leaving him to die in the explosion.
+In the aftermath, the RDA retreats from the region and Tamtey, Ri'nela, and Teylan decide to focus on rebuilding the Sarentu clan.